Which glove is best suited for you?

 The non-medical gloves are measured in g.
 Their average weight is 0.7g (HDPE); 1.1g (LDPE); 1.8g (CPE) and 2.0g (TPE).
 This is the equivalent of 2 mil and less.

-Black: The color black is preferred by postal deliverers because it allows better identification of packages with white powder residues.
-Black gloves are also preferred by hair salons because the dyes do not visibly stain the gloves.
+Black: The black color is preferred by couriers because it makes it easier to identify packages with white powder residue.
+Black gloves are also preferred by hair and tattoo salons because dyes and inks do not visibly stain the gloves.
+Some law enforcement and security guards prefer dark colors too.

 Blue: The most popular color.
 If the gloves are pierced, the pieces will be more visible as blue is a bright color.